MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 ## The short version

 If you already know how to use Apollo Client, you pretty much already know how to use it with Falcon.
+If you need a refresher, continue to the [long version](falcon-client/state-management.md#the-long-version) or the [Apollo documentation](https://www.apollographql.com/docs/react/v2.5/essentials/get-started/).

 ### Fetching and sending data from and to the server